 Australian airport security is facing strong pressure to change from two different angles: the extensive terror plot this summer and the US’s tighter airport measures.
 The terror attempt in August, involving an elaborate explosives scheme, has stirred up debate over transportation security among Australian politicians and government officials.
 Malcolm Turnbull and the Minister for Infrastructure and Transport, Darren Chester, issued a joint statement on the government’s plan to enhance Australian airport security.

-The measures are focused on airport workers, such as luggage handlers, as the terror plot revolved around sneaking explosives into luggage.
-Currently, Australia’s airport workers and their belongings are not screened for explosives or dangerous items.
+The measures focus on airport workers, such as luggage handlers, since the terror plot involved sneaking explosives into luggage.
+Currently, Australia does not screen airport workers or their belongings for explosives or dangerous items.

-Passengers will be affected by other airport security measures in an effort to comply with tighter US security requirements.
+Passengers will encounter other airport security measures as authorities strive to meet more stringent US security requirements.
 All US-bound flights will require passengers to undergo short security interviews.
 This ‘passenger vetting’ will help US-bound flights avoid an in-cabin ban on laptops.

 Tighter Airport Security and Its Impact on Travellers and Workers